LukeGrahamLandry/franca/devlog.md

+## Switch (Jul 27/28)

+Added a Switch ast node and bytecode instruction for @match to use instead of a chain of ifs.
+The thought is that llvm has a switch instruction and maybe it would be faster if i just told it what im doing, instead of it having to do work to figure out my chain of ifs.

+It seems llvm takes about the same amount of time, but it does make my part go from 455ms to 425ms, which is interesting.
+I guess we've learned that my thing where blocks are functions that then get inlined so my old match was kinda copying out this whole linked list kinda thing and then collapsing it all down again, was dumb and if i just have list of expressions its faster.
+(note: it doesnt seem to mater which version you're compiling with, its which version you're newly compiling, its just a library change in @match).
+I have mixed feelings about adding redundant things, like it would be conceptually simpler if you just have ifs. but also 5% for like 80 lines extra (once i remove the old @match impl) is pretty damn good. and it kinda is easier to think about if you ever have to look at the ast for debugging the compiler if it matches more closely with whats actually happening.

+- TODO: qbe inst_switch, use Switch node for @switch and @match on enums (rn only do it for @tagged-s)

+maybe I'll try making @if at least not expect closures so insert the call in the code instead of in the compiler.

 ## (Jul 25)

 - ask the compiler which safety checks are enabled. i have some bug with order of compilatio nwhen disabling debug_assertions on the compiler.